avotoko/avgle-HLS-playlist-downloader/README.md

 1. Open the video page in browser.
 2. Run avgle-hls-playlist-downloader.js (as bookmarklet.)
 ref.
 [Run avgleHPD using Greasemonkey.](https://github.com/avotoko/avgle-HLS-playlist-downloader/issues/2)
 3. Click close button overlapping the video.
 In March 2022 uBO hides the close button.
-In that case, click paly button.
+In that case, click play button.
 4. [Download HLS Playlist] button will appear when the playlist is successfully retrieved and decrypted.
 5. Click the button and download avgle.m3u8.
 5. You can play the video using Streamlink.